pywbem/pywbem/docs/intro.rst

   Therefore, this approach is not recommended and you should apply this approach only after you have thought about how you would maintain these Python packages in the future.

+  Some newer OS versions do not allow installation of packages with pip into the system Python directories.
+  See ref:`Install fails, Externally-managed-environment error`

 .. _`Installing a different version of pywbem`: